 The long drive from Ballina to the southwest corner of Mayo where the Mweelrea Mountains slope down to Killary Harbour is always a pleasure as we look forward to the magnificent Atlantic seascapes that await us.

 Over the years, we have become regular visitors to this remote part of Mayo, located between Louisburgh and Killary, to wander its beautiful beaches like Silver Strand and discover its many sheltered, sandy coves.

-On a clear day, the views in every direction are breathtaking – from the backdrop of hill and mountain to an island-dotted sea, dominated by Clare Island, and its southerly neighbour, Inishturk.
+On a clear day, the views in every direction are breathtaking – from the backdrop of hills and mountains to an island-dotted sea, dominated by Clare Island, and its southerly neighbour, Inishturk.

-Our most recent trip took us to Killeen – located about 7kms south of Louisburgh – to walk one of the two short loop walks that wind around this lovely village.
+Our most recent trip took us to Killeen – located about 7kms south of Louisburgh – to walk one of the two short looped walks that wind around this lovely village.

 On arriving in Killeen, we were struck by its well-kept parish centre and adjoining children’s playground, evidence of a strong community spirit in the area.